|

 Fifteen automobiles damaged after gasoline-filled gutters along

 W. Davie Street and sweeps back to Fayetteville Street, damaging automobiles "parked alongside the street."
-The flaming gasoline destroys two cars parked in front of the Sir Walter "beyond repair" and burns tires and sears door and fender paint on a dozen others.
-The explosion shakes buildings in the city and is heard throughout Raleigh, "particularly in the western section of town."
-One automobile is caught while stopped for a traffic light at the intersection of Davie and Salisbury streets.
-The driver manages to jump out and escape injury, though the vehicle is "almost completely destroyed."
+The flaming gasoline destroyed two cars parked in front of the Sir Walter "beyond repair" and burned tires and seared door and fender paint on a dozen others.
+The explosion

 [UF] (January 29, 1946)no30jan46